I'M THE TALENT DISTRICT Metaverse Revolution DISCOVER NOWI'M THE TALENT DISTRICT · Metaverse Revolution

 AFAM

-Participants who successfully complete this Master programme will be awarded with a First Level Academic Master Diploma.
-Recognised by MUR (Italian Ministry of University and Research) as an academic diploma equivalent to a university postgraduate level Master degree, participants will obtain 60 CFA (crediti formativi accademici) equivalent to 60 ECTS credits.
-Pathways available in Milano ‘Fashion Design with Womenswear Pathway’, ‘Fashion Design with Menswear Pathway’ and ‘Fashion Design with Activewear Pathway’ are a specialisation of the main course recognised by MUR ‘Fashion Design’.
-The final diploma awarded will state the main course title.
+Participants who successfully complete this programme will be awarded with a Master Degree.
+Recognised by MUR (Italian Ministry of University and Research) participants will obtain 60 CFA (crediti formativi accademici) equivalent to 60 ECTS credits.

 Programme Specification